How Rare Is Your Birthday? How Common Is Your Birthday? Birthday Rarity Calculator

 Celebrity birthdays and birthday ideas

-These pages add more fun after the numbers, with famous birthday examples and message ideas you can use in real life.
+More fun with famous birthday examples and birthday card message ideas you can use in real life.

 What makes a birthday feel rare?